VISTA: Knowledge-Driven Vessel Trajectory Imputation with Repair Provenance: Preliminaries

-Before specifying the imputation procedure, we first formalize the target output.
-The outcome should not only reconstruct the missing trajectory but also incorporate supporting knowledge that justifies the decision process.
-This leads to the following definition.
+Before specifying the imputation procedure, we formalize the target output.
+The outcome should not only reconstruct the missing trajectory but also produce structured \emph{repair provenance} that documents the reasoning behind each repair decision.